 - The best time to visit is spring (March-May) or autumn (September-November).

-- Yunnan’s weather can change quickly — always carry both sunscreen and a jacket.
+- Yunnan’s weather can change quickly so always carry both sunscreen and a jacket with you.

-- Many people in smaller villages don’t speak Mandarin, especially in Tibetan areas — a translation app can be very helpful.
+- Many people in smaller villages don’t speak Mandarin, especially in Tibetan areas so a translation app can be very helpful.

 Final Thoughts